 Your flight arrives in the port town of Ambon, the gateway to the Moluccas.
 You will be met at the airport and transferred to the harbour where the Ombak Putih will be waiting at anchor.
-Once settled into your cabin, you will have time to meet Dr. Whitten, and he and your cruise director will then brief you about the trip.
+Once settled into your cabin, you will have time to meet your tour leader, who will then brief you about the trip.
 We will take an (optional) short tour of the surrounding area.
 We will srart witha visit to the Commonwealth War Cemetery, where many Allied troops from World war II are buried.
 We will then head to the north of the island and visit Hitu Lama, the ancient port of the Spice Trade that was in use for centuries before Europeans made it to the Indies.
 We will visit the market and see a traditional Balieo house.
 Also on our tour will be the Waipauwe Mosque (1414), the Immanuel Church (1512) and finally to Fort Amsterdam (1514) one of the first European forts built in Maluku.
 After this we will return to the boat for lunch before heading out and on our way to the Banda Islands.

 This morning will be spent on the island of Manipa, said to have magical powers because the Portuguese, the Dutch and the Japanese never set foot on it despite occupying the surrounding islands.
 The village we will explore is simple but bright with tropical blooms, while the surrounding gardens, groves and forests yield produce such as cashew nuts and the sago palm.
 We will visit a distillery for the locality’s famous ‘kayu putih’ oil – a universal panacea that no Indonesian household is without, for all the aches and pains, colds and stomach upsets that afflict us.
 It is distilled from vats full of the crushed leaves of melaleuca trees.